-RESET or INIT# will INIT (write zero) to BND0-BND3.
+RESET or INIT# will initialize (write zero to) BND0-BND3.

-16.3.3 Configuration and Status Registers
+17.3.3 Configuration and Status Registers

-Intel MPX defines two configuration and one status registers.
-The two configuration registers are defined for user mode (CPL 3) and supervisor mode (CPL 0, 1 and 2).
+Intel MPX defines two configuration registers and one status register.
+The two configuration registers are defined for user mode (CPL = 3) and supervisor mode (CPL < 3).
 The user-mode configuration register BNDCFGU is accessible only with the XSAVE feature set instructions.

-The supervisor mode configuration register is an architecture MSR, referred to as IA32_BNDCFGS (MSR 0D90H).
-Because both configuration registers share a common layout (see Figure 16-2), when describing the common behavior, these configuration registers are often denoted as BNDCFGx, where x can be U or S, for user and supervisor mode respectively.
+The supervisor mode configuration register is an MSR, referred to as IA32_BNDCFGS (MSR 0D90H).
+Because both configuration registers share a common layout (see Figure 17-2), when describing the common behavior, these configuration registers are often denoted as BNDCFGx, where x can be U or S, for user and supervisor mode respectively.

-Figure 16-2.
+Figure 17-2.
 Common Layout of the Bound Configuration Registers BNDCFGU and BNDCFGS

-The Enable bit in BNDCFGU enables Intel MPX in user mode (see Figure 16-2), and the Enable bit in BNDCFGS enables Intel MPX in supervisor mode.
-The BNDPRESERVE bit controls the initialization behavior of CALL/RET/JMP/Jcc instructions which don't have the BND (0xF2) prefix -- see Section 16.5.3.
+The Enable bit in BNDCFGU enables Intel MPX in user mode (CPL = 3), and the Enable bit in BNDCFGS enables Intel MPX in supervisor mode (CPL < 3).
+The BNDPRESERVE bit controls the initialization behavior of CALL/RET/JMP/Jcc instructions without the BND (F2H) prefix -- see Section 17.5.3.

-The reserved area must be zero for BNDCFGS (WRMSR to BNDCFGS will #GP if the reserved bits of BNDCFGS are not all zeros.
-XRSTOR of BNDCFGU will not fault if reserved bits are non-zero).

-The base of bound directory is a 4K page aligned linear address, and is always in canonical form.
-Any load into BNDCFGx (XRSTOR or WRMSR) ensures that the highest implemented bit of the linear address is sign extended to guarantee the canonicality of this address.
+WRMSR to BNDCFGS will #GP if any of the reserved bits of BNDCFGS is not zero or if the base address of the bound directory is not canonical.
+XRSTOR of BNDCFGU ignores the reserved bits and does not fault if any is non-zero; similarly, it ignores the upper bits of the base address of the bound directory and sign-extends the highest implemented bit of the linear address to guarantee the canonicality of this address.

 Intel MPX also defines a status register (BNDSTATUS) primarily used to communicate status information for #BR exception.
-The layout of the status register is shown in Figure 16-3.
+The layout of the status register is shown in Figure 17-3.

-Figure 16-3.
+Figure 17-3.
 Layout of the Bound Status Registers BNDSTATUS